projectbismark/bismark-passive/PRIVACY.md

-the devices connected to your home network, the type and amount of network traffic transferred by these devices, the domain names of popular Internet sites accessed by these devices, and the frequency of such access.  **BISmark-Passive never inspects or captures the contents of your network traffic.**
+the devices connected to your home network, the type and amount of network traffic transferred by these devices, the domain names of popular Internet sites accessed by these devices, and the frequency of such access.  **BISmark-Passive never inspects or captures the application-level contents of your network traffic.**

 Full Statement
 --------------